nerves-project/nerves/docs/Getting Started.md

 > use for each of the boards that Nerves supports.
 The default target is `host`
 > unless you specify a different target in your environment.

-The target is chosen using a shell environment variable, so if you use the `export` command, it will remain in effect as long as you leave that window open.
+The target is chosen using a shell environment variable.
+You can use the `export` command, which will remain in effect as long as you leave your shell window open.

 ``` bash
 cd hello_nerves